 - Healthy, safe and stimulating environment

-- Regular Veterinary visits each year to get checked and have vaccinations
+- Regular veterinary visits each year to be examined and receive vaccinations

 - Monitored daily for unusual signs

 - Provided with adequate food and water